top of page

 Deciding to place a baby for adoption is never easy, and it is natural for expectant mothers to have questions about the adoption process.

-If you are undecided on what to do next, it can be helpful to understand what happens when a baby is placed for adoption, as well as what the alternative options might be.
+If you are unsure or undecided on what to do, it can be helpful to understand what happens when a baby is placed for adoption, as well as what the alternative options might be.

-Learning more about any of these avenues does not mean you are committed to them.
-By conducting research, you can better make an informed decision, whatever that may be.
+Learning more about any of these options does not mean you are committed to them.
+By learning and researching, you can better make an informed decision, whatever that may be.
 It is common for expectant mothers experiencing an unplanned pregnancy to look into different options when deciding what is best for themselves and their child.

 One of the steps to help you through the decision-making process, is making an adoption plan: